danielschemmel/emma/README.md

 This means that multiple `emma` instances can be used in the same process without ever noticing one another.

 # Performance
-At the moment, `emma` is not very performant.
+For "small" objects (<= 2040 bytes) and with enabled TLS (see §Features), `emma`'s performance is close to state of the art allocators.

+For "medium" to "large" objects, `emma` is not very performant (they are treated like "huge" objects at the moment).

+For "huge" objects, `emma` is able to just dispatch the call directly to the OS.

 # Target Architecture
 At the moment, `emma` exclusively targets linux on `x86_64`.